eltoroit/OLD_ETScratchOrgsStarter/README.md

 One of the things I like to do with scratch Orgs is to create more scratch orgs than needed.
 This process helps me know the metadata I have in the repo is complete, and that I will be able to create a scratch org at any time.
 It also helps me prove the demos I am sharing with the world can work.
 This creates a ton of scratch Orgs, that need to be cleaned!

 This script looks for scratch orgs that do not have an alias associated (I may have re-used the alias with a new scratch org) and deletes them.

+**Warning:** I am a Mac developer, and this script was created and tested on a Mac and Linux (<a href="https://github.com/features/actions">GitHub Actions</a> and <a href="https://developer.salesforce.com/blogs/2020/06/introducing-code-builder.html">Salesforce Code Builder</a>).
+I believe that it could be easily executed on Windows 10 using <a href="https://docs.microsoft.com/en-us/windows/wsl/">WSL</a>.